Text Size

 Matthew 26:59-61

-Now the chief priests, the elders, and the whole council sought false testimony against Jesus, that they might put Him to death; and they found none.
-Even though many false witnesses came forward, they found none.
-But at last two false witnesses came forward, and said, “This man said, ‘I am able to destroy the temple of God, and to build it in three days.’ ”
+Now the chief priests and the whole Sanhedrin were seeking false testimony against Jesus in order to put Him to death.
+But they did not find any, though many false witnesses came forward.
+Finally two came forward and declared, “This man said, ‘I am able to destroy the temple of God and rebuild it in three days.’”

 Christological pattern